Applied-Scientific-Research/HO-CXX/README.md

     cp ../input/* ./
     ./HO-CXX.bin

+The executable will always read the `input.dat` file in the current working directory.
+Make sure that the appropriate `*.msh` file is also in the cwd.
 Output will be to vtk-legacy-format files every 1000 steps by default.

+This version makes 3 distinct cases for Cavity, BFS and flow around cylinder.
+See the `input.dat` file for details, or use the `input` directory for meshes and input files.

 ## Credits
 This project is funded by the [National Institutes of Health (NIH)](https://www.nih.gov/) under grant number 1 R01 EB022180-01A1 ("A Fast High-Order CFD for Turbulent Flow Simulation in Cardio-Devices").